witoong623/movie-recommender-system/README.md

 One can use `python -m tools.evaluate_user_recommendation --user-id <user id>` to find the MSE of specified user.

 Please note that all data in the dataset is used to train the similarity matrix, so this isn't a fair evaluation and for demonstration purpose only.

+## Implementation detail
+- Data is required to be seed to database before serving REST API.
+Seeding including insert
+- I chose to save similarity matrix in SQLite, and query only the relevant records during serving recommendation for memory efficiency.

 ## Running the REST API server